-Implementing cost-effective cancer interventions across the care continuum can strengthen the health system and increase a country’s capacity to respond to a range of diseases and population groups.
-It is thus critical to achieving not only SDG health targets, but also SDGs more broadly.
+Implementing cost-effective cancer interventions across the care continuum can strengthen the health system and increase a country’s capacity to respond to a range of health conditions across population groups.
+It is thus critical to achieving not only SDG health targets, but also the SDGs more broadly.
 We know that a healthy population relies on sustainable development but, equally, sustainable development relies on a healthy population.